AtiusAmy/MoreWaitaPlus/README.md

+# This Repository is now Archived ⚠️🚧

+## While, I do like making icon themes.
+I have decided to quit the Linux space altogether.
+I hope you don't mind my decision.
+Feel free to fork anytime.

 # MoreWaita Plus
 What is this?
 MoreWaita with more icons for my **personal** use I am thinking of upstreaming it, but my stuff are messy so idk